snz20/carnelian/readme.txt

 This code is associated with the following manuscript:
-"Carnelian: alignment-free functional binning and abundance estimation of metagenomic reads" Sumaiya Nazeen and Bonnie Berger
+"Carnelian uncovers hidden functional patterns across diverse study populations from whole metagenome sequencing reads" Sumaiya Nazeen and Bonnie Berger

 Upon publication, further information can be found at http://carnelian.csail.mit.edu/